How to understand and compare solar panel specifications

 Temperature coefficient open circuit voltage (Voc)

-Temperature coefficient of short circuit current (Isc) is less important to know, as this refers to the voltage drop and current increase caused by every 1 degrees Celsius temperature increase, whereas most people want to know the amount of output power reduced overall and not the specifics of voltage drop and current increase.
+Temperature coefficient of open circuit voltage (Voc) is less important to know, as this refers to the voltage drop and current increase caused by every 1 degrees Celsius temperature increase, whereas most people want to know the amount of output power reduced overall and not the specifics of voltage drop and current increase.

 The first thing on a specification sheet that the salesperson will often note is the efficiency of the panel.